rprops/PhenoFlow/README.md

 beta.div <- beta.div.fcm(fbasis,n=1)
 plot(beta.div)
 ```
-It is often also useful to know the exact cell densities of your sample.
+<p align="justify">It is often also useful to know the exact cell densities of your sample.
 This is performed by the following code.
-Additionally it quantifies the amount of High Nucleic Acid (HNA) and Low Nucleic Acid (LNA) bacteria as defined by <a href="http://www.sciencedirect.com/science/article/pii/S0043135413008361">Prest et al. (2013)</a>.
+Additionally it quantifies the amount of High Nucleic Acid (HNA) and Low Nucleic Acid (LNA) bacteria as defined by <a href="http://www.sciencedirect.com/science/article/pii/S0043135413008361">Prest et al. (2013)</a>.</p>

-<b>_Warning: the HNA/LNA partition is only valid for data gathered on a BD C6 Accuri flow cytometer._
+<p align="justify"><b>_Warning: the HNA/LNA partition is only valid for data gathered on a BD C6 Accuri flow cytometer._
-_For other flow cytometers the threshold (FL1-H = 20 000) should be adjusted according to the appropriate reference samples_</b>
+_For other flow cytometers the threshold (FL1-H = 20 000) should be adjusted according to the appropriate reference samples_</b></p>
 ```R
 ### Creating a rectangle gate for counting HNA and LNA cells
 rGate_HNA <- rectangleGate("FL1-H"=c(asinh(20000), 20)/max,"FL3-H"=c(0,20)/max,